Tips for Successful Grantwriting

 You must provide a one-paragraph abstract.
 Applications are often rejected because the students have not provided an abstract.
 An abstract is a one paragraph summary of your major research questions.

 A careful assessment of your project by your Bates faculty advisor is essential to a strong application.
-Applications that lack advisor comments may be passed over as unexceptional.
+Applications that lack advisor comments are not considered for funding.
 Your Bates advisor should provide comments that will help fellow faculty members in other disciplines understand your work and the importance of it.
-If your faculty advisor is contributing grant money, she/he must specifically describe that support.
+If your faculty advisor is contributing grant money, the advisor must specifically describe that support.
 If your research is closely related to faculty research, you or the advisor should explain how your work is distinctive.

 The application asks that you provide a narrative description of your project on a separate sheet of paper, not a volume!
 Thesis proposals are not grant narratives.
-You must limit your narrative description and budget to a total of two pages.
-Applications using thesis proposals in place of narratives will not be considered for funding.
+You must limit your narrative description and budget to a total of two pages, double spaced.
+Applications that exceed the two-page narrative limit will not be considered for funding.
 Extra sheets can be used for the abstract and budget.

 A good grant narrative should provide a brief, theoretical rationale for your work, which introduces your research to a reader unfamiliar with your field.
 Describe the particular project you are working on, how you will spend the funds and why you need financial support.
 Explain anticipated outcomes and why this work is important.
 The accompanying budget should clearly reflect your comments in the narrative.

-Remember that the committee that reviews your application is drawn from all divisions of the Faculty.
-Members may not be familiar with the technical jargon of your field.
+Remember that grant reviewers may not be familiar with the technical jargon of your field.
 When you write your narrative, offer a sound argument and a good explanation of your work in general terms understandable by a non-specialist.

 JUSTIFY YOUR EXPENDITURES!